[This is a guest contribution courtesy of Reedsy.]

 Instead of trying to hide or downplay them, you could embrace them, ramping them up to riotous levels.
 Marvel does this in its blustering parody of Old World warriors, Thor.

-Another example is the Waco Kid from Mel Gibson’s parody Western movie, Blazing Saddles.
+Another example is the Waco Kid from Mel Brooks’s parody Western movie, Blazing Saddles.
 He clings so strongly to his title of the Greatest Gunslinger Ever that he dives into any and every confrontation available.

 This works out well for the Waco Kid, until he’s challenged to a duel by a six-year-old.
 In keeping with his character, he accepts.
 Then, realizing he can’t hurt a child, he tries to renege… and takes a bullet in his rear end.